Why Health and Safety Compliance is Important to Employers

 When Occupational Health and Safety is addressed and managed correctly, there is a substantial reduction in the rate of incidents and accidents.
 This means that there are reduced COIDA costs.

-The risk of fines is reduced along with litigation fees when there is full health and safety compliance in the workplace.
+The risk of fines is reduced along with litigation fees when there is full OHS compliance in the workplace.

 6. Improved Corporate image and culture